Implement a product feature using GitHub Spec Kit

 You can verify the commit by checking your GitHub repository in the browser.
 The constitution.md file should now appear with your commit message.

-The specification (spec) defines what you’re building from the user’s perspective.
+The specification (spec.md) defines what you’re building from the user’s perspective.
 It describes features, user stories, acceptance criteria, and business requirements without prescribing how to implement them.
-A well-written spec serves as the foundation for creating implementation plans and tasks.
+A well-written spec serves as the foundation for creating the implementation plan and tasks.

-In this task, you use GitHub Copilot’s /speckit.specify command to generate a detailed specification for the document upload and management feature based on high-level requirements from Contoso’s business stakeholders.
+In this task, you use GitHub Copilot’s /speckit.specify command to generate a detailed specification for the “document upload and management feature” based on the requirements provided by Contoso’s business stakeholders.

 Use the following steps to complete this task: